 We all need to at least be open-minded to this wonderfully sustainable way forward in feeding our dogs as it is healthy, it is balanced and it follows all Sir David Attenborough’s hopes for a future of sustainability.
 It also allows us to fully appreciate the bond that we have with our pet as not only can we continue to give them human names and treat them as family members, but now they can eat like us and lick us safe in the knowledge that we will catch nothing from their saliva!

 What about cats?
 As a vet passionate about plant-based feeding in dogs, I have been asked by many owners about the sustainable feeding of cats.
 As mentioned in Life On Our Planet, there are very few cheetah compared to gazelle as they have such a different requirement – they are obligate carnivores and need to eat meat.
-We do however keep cats as pets and feed them food sources that a cat would never eat in the wild such as fish and beef, so bearing this in mind, there is one food that I would recommend to cat owners that is very sustainable and appears to have all the correct balance of ingredients that cats need – A sustainable way to feed your cat using insect protein but still not available in the UK.
+We do however keep cats as pets and feed them food sources that a cat would never eat in the wild such as fish and beef, so bearing this in mind, there is one food that I would recommend to cat owners that is very sustainable and appears to have all the correct balance of ingredients that cats need – A sustainable way to feed your cat using insect protein – a new young and very dynamin UK based company.

 What about our insects?
 Just like the guilt I feel about growing up so privileged in such a warped social system in South Africa in the 70’s and 80’s, so too do I feel such guilt as a vet in how I have contributed to the decline in our natural insect world.
 Just as a little girl who was oblivious to the dangers of the apartheid system doing what everyone else did, I did the same thing as a vet and handed out flea treatment after flea treatment – sprays and collars initially and then spot-on treatments to owners over a few decades as that is what everyone else was doing.